About Student Counseling Services

 The Student Counseling Services (SCS) is part of the Engemann Student Health Center on the University Park Campus.

-USC Student Counseling Services is staffed by eleven psychologists, four psychiatrists, four social workers, one marriage and family therapist, and three administrative staff.
-We have a large training program that includes: four pre-doctoral interns, one sports post doctoral fellow, four practicum counselors, and two social work interns.
+USC Student Counseling Services is staffed by twelve psychologists, two psychiatrists, four social workers, two marriage and family therapists, and three administrative staff.
+We have a large training program that includes: four pre-doctoral interns, one sports psychology post-doctoral fellow, four practicum counselors, two social work interns and one MFT intern.

 USC is a private university, established in 1880.
 It is a world-class research university and the oldest private research university in the West.
 It is known for its nationally renowned competitive sports teams.
 The diverse student population is made-up of approximately 40,000 students: 18,000 undergraduates and 22,000 graduate and professional students.
 Fourteen percent of the incoming first year students are classified as first-generation college students.
 USC attracts students from all over the United States and the world.

 The University of Southern California is located in the heart of Los Angeles, one of the most vibrant and culturally diverse cities in the world.
 The campus is positioned near both beaches and mountains; The University Park Campus is tree-lined campus and graced with an abundance of beautiful fountains.
 It is situated across the street from a complex of museums on one side and the Shrine Auditorium (home to the Emmys, Grammys, etc.) on the other side.